 Best Value Tile

 Floor: 12x24" porcelain, gray or beige, $2-4/sq ft from Home Depot or Floor & Decor.
-Look for: "through-body" porcelain (chips don't show), rectified edges (tight grout lines), matte finish (hides water spots).
+Look for "through-body" porcelain, rectified edges, matte finish.

-Avoid: Natural stone (needs sealing, stains easily), mosaic sheets (tons of grout to clean), very small tiles (labor-intensive = expensive install).
+Avoid: Natural stone (needs sealing), mosaic sheets (tons of grout), very small tiles (labor-intensive).

 Best Value Vanity

 IKEA GODMORGON: $200-$400 for cabinet.
-Add their quartz top or get a cultured marble top elsewhere.
-Looks modern, holds up well.
+Add quartz top or cultured marble.
+Modern, holds up well.

 Home Depot Glacier Bay: $150-$350 for vanity + top combos.
 Not fancy, but functional and durable.